 What you need to know about wiring money internationally Wiring money internationally is a popular way of sending money abroad.
 The electronic nature is this type of transaction makes sending money via wire transfer fairly hands off, requiring you only to know your recipient’s name, bank details, and the sum you are sending abroad.
 However, […]

 Although you can rarely get a definitive answer for how long your wire transfer will take, you can get a good indication when looking at the particular circumstances of your transfer.
-Here, we’ll be addressing everything you need to know about international wire transfer times.
+Here, we’ll be addressing everything you need to know about international bank transfer times.
 Wire transfers are a fast and convenient way to send […]